 In 1977, Congress ordered a similar study regarding fluoride and cancer.
 When the results were finally published over a decade later, a senior toxicologist at EPA's Office of Drinking Water was fired when he concluded the study indicates fluoride is a possible carcinogen.
 He was reinstated in 1994 under the Whistleblower Protection Act but his concerns about fluoride were never addressed.

-In June 2000, senior representatives from the EPA Headquarters Union of professional employees testified in front of the Senate Subcommittee on Fisheries, Wildlife, and Drinking Water to call for a moratorium on fluoridation and further review of the cancer study.
-Their request for a moratorium on fluoridation was not heeded and neither was their call for the cancer review.
-It’s time we tell Congress we want them to follow through with these recommendations.
+In June 2000, senior representatives from the EPA Headquarters Union of professional employees testified in front of the U.S. Senate Subcommittee on Fisheries, Wildlife, and Drinking Water to call for a moratorium on fluoridation and further review of the cancer study.
+Their warnings were not heeded.
+It is time we tell Congress we want them to follow through with these recommendations.

 Please join me in asking the current members of the Senate Subcommittee on Fisheries, Wildlife, and Drinking Water to stop the promotion of public water fluoridation by the Department of Health and Human Services until toxicologists fully study its negative health effects.

-Leading fluoridation advocates in Canada and New Zealand have reversed their endorsement of fluoride.
+Leading advocates of fluoridation in Canada and New Zealand have reversed their endorsement of fluoride.
 How long will it take before health authorities in the United States realize public water fluoridation is a costly mistake?

-*Thank you to city councilor Ari Herzog for permission to use a photo of the fluoride they add to the water in his town of Newburyport, MA.
+*Thank you to city councilor Ari Herzog for permission to use a photo of the fluoride added to the water in his town of Newburyport, MA.